SCAN-NRAD/ScanOMetrics/docs/source/setup.rst

 Installation
 ------------

+> [!NOTE]
+> ScanOMetrics is distributed with normative models that include training data, which are large files (up to 250 Mb).
+> If you want the corresponding `.pkl` files to be downloaded when you clone the respository, you need to have `lfs`
+> (large file storage) installed, as explained [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)

 You can install ScanOMetrics by cloning the code from and using `pip`.
 First `cd` to the folder you want to download ScanOMetrics to, and run the following (a `scanometrics` folder in your current directory will be created):